juiyangchang/CarND-Term1-Traffic-Sign/README.md

 |0.000|10 (No passing for vehicles over 3.5 metric tons)|
 |0.000|4 (Speed limit (70km/h))|

-Test Case 3, Actual Label: 12 (Priority road)
+Test Case 3, Actual Label: 12 (Priority road): this one iss less interesting as the network iss correct.

 |Probability|Prediction|
 |:----:|:----:|